mcyph/cnn_chinese_hw/README.md

 The first run parses the stroke trajectories and caches them to `data/stroke_cache.pkl` (subsequent runs reuse it).
-The best checkpoint by **top-k** validation accuracy is saved to `data/hw_model.pt` and contains the weights, the model/data config, and the class list — everything the recognizer needs.
-Training uses class-balanced sampling, an EMA of the weights (with warm-up), and reports both top-1 and top-k each epoch.
+The best checkpoint by **top-k** validation accuracy is saved to `data/hw_model.pt` and contains the weights, the model/data config, the class list and a fitted calibration temperature — everything the recognizer needs.
+Training uses class-balanced sampling, GRN blocks, an EMA of the weights (with warm-up), reports both top-1 and top-k each epoch, and finishes by temperature-scaling the candidate scores on the validation set so the reported confidences are well calibrated.

-Optional modern-recipe regularisers (Mixup/CutMix) are implemented but off by default; enable them for a full run by setting `TrainConfig.mixup_alpha` (try `0.1`) and `cutmix_alpha` (try `1.0`) in `recognizer/config.py`.
+Optional modern-recipe regularisers are implemented but off by default:
+Mixup/CutMix (set `TrainConfig.mixup_alpha`≈`0.1`, `cutmix_alpha`≈`1.0`) and
+Sharpness-Aware Minimization (`--sam`), which targets the small-data / many-class regime by seeking flat minima.

 See [`docs/ARCHITECTURE.md`](docs/ARCHITECTURE.md) §7 for the roadmap toward compositional / zero-shot recognition (recognising characters unseen in